Open and accepting volunteers now that travel has been re-opened in Colombia.

-Usually i work pretty hard in the mornings before it gets hot, then knock off early afternoon, go for a swim, lounge around the pool for a bit (fully natural fresh water - no chemicals at all!) and then do a bit of online work during the heat of the day.
-If you get up early, you'll be done in the morning and will have all afternoon to explore either the property, or nearby towns.
+Usually we work pretty hard in the mornings before it gets hot, then knock off at noon, go for a swim, lounge around the pool for a bit (fully natural fresh water - no chemicals) and then the day is free to do what you like, relax, read, explore the property or nearby towns.

 I live in a 3rd cabin.

 Each cabin has a basic kitchen with stove, fridge, basic dishes, pots, cutlery etc. Wood BBQ is available, and I try to do a group bbq once a week or so.
 Some fruit available on the property.
 Bananas, platanos, avocados, limes, guanabana, papaya, mango and a few as yet unidentified species are available at certain times, depending on when they mature (and how willing you are to climb trees to get them!)